ljdursi/computecanadian/discussion-paper/04_principles.md

 each user.
 Instead, strict interoperability requirements, coupled with the freedom to innovate within those standards, have combined to make the internet such a powerful research tool.

+**Proposal: The services offered by the national platform must be interoperable, not merely identical.**

 The Canadian research environment can be strengthened by ensuring that each project has the potential to access the complete national portfolio